ankitsingh03/dataproject-javascript/README.md

 ## How To Run
 1. It is deployed on [Heroku](https://data-plot-js.herokuapp.com/)
+2. Run this HTTP Server at the localhost address **http://127.0.0.1:8000** in your terminal.
+Path should be in project directory.
-1. Download the zip file and extract it in your system.
+3. Download the zip file and extract it in your system.
 Open `index.html` file in your browser.

 #### If your graph is not working or .json file have no data in it then follow this.
 1. open the `py_file`